 Now it is time to do the math with all the information you’ve gathered.
 Take the costs associated with buying out the lease, then with taking out a loan to pay for the buyout, and subtract the cost of what you can sell the vehicle for.
 Odds are there will be a small amount remaining on your loan to buy out the vehicle, so you should calculate how long and how much it would take to pay the loan off in the end.
 Put all of this together to see how much the whole process will cost you in the end.

 If it isn’t that much, buying out a car lease is one of the quickest ways to get out of a car lease early.
 However, it will likely cost you more than transferring the lease to someone else so it will likely be the best option for people who need to quickly wash their hands of the lease and the vehicle.

-#3 — Trading In a Leased Car for a New Lease
+#3 — Another Option is Trading In a Leased Car for a New Lease

 If you are not close enough to the end of your lease, it is still possible to trade in your current vehicle and lease to the dealership and pick up a new vehicle with a new lease.
 It is a very simple process, and arguably the quickest way to get out of your current lease.
 However, it can wind up being more expensive in the long term.
 This is usually a better option for people who aren’t necessarily in financial difficulty and who don’t want to stop having any vehicle at all.
 It is usually for people who simply do not like the current vehicle they are leasing and want to get a new one without paying big termination fees.